An Alternative Way to Vitalize Your Bass

 Vitalize Your Bassline

-As you can hear, the full mix sounds pretty good, but the bassline lacks some clarity and character.
+As you can hear, the entire mix sounds pretty good, but the bassline lacks some clarity and character.
 In other words, it seems a bit muddy.
-While there are other options to get this bassline sound more agile and clear, for the sake of this tutorial, we have decided to use a specific plugin for which we feel it is capable of performing excellent results.
+While there are other options to get this bassline to sound more agile and precise, for the sake of this tutorial, we have decided to use a specific plugin that we feel can perform excellent results.
 The name of this plugin is Knorr Bass Vitalizer by Klevgrand.
-Let’s start by loading a fresh instance into the bassline channel.
+Let's start by loading a fresh instance into the bassline channel.

 The Interface

 As you can see from the picture above, the interface of this plugin does not seem promising.
 However, the capabilities of this plugin are proving this very wrong.
 Knorr is a plugin that adds intensity and edge to a monophonic low-frequency audio source (like a bass sound).
-The algorithm adds overtones to an existing sound in a way that isn’t possible with ordinary distortion or filtering.
+The algorithm adds overtones to an existing sound in a way that isn't possible with ordinary distortion or filtering.
 The underlying algorithm uses a combination of filtering, amplitude- and frequency modulation to process incoming audio.
-Knorr is developed with bass sounds in mind but can be used on any monophonic sound source as long as there is audio content available in the low mid`s (and below).
+Knorr was developed with bass sounds in mind but can be used on any monophonic sound source as long as audio content is available in the low mids (and below).

 There are only three simple controls within the Knorr Bass Vitalizer.
 There is an X/Y Pad, which you can drag around to find a sweet spot for your instrument.
-Next, there are three offered modes ranging from Soft to Medium and ending to Hard, which you can use.
+Next, three modes are offered, ranging from soft to medium and ending to hard, which you can use.
 Finally, there is an Output dialing knob in the lower right corner of the interface.

 Audio Examples

 After a brief introduction to the Knorr and its interface, we think it is time for some practical examples.
-Let us first hear the bassline unprocessed and then processed with Knorr.
-In the end, we will listen to it in context with other elements in the mix, again first untreated and then treated with Knorr.
+Let us first hear the unprocessed bassline and then process it with Knorr.
+Ultimately, we will listen to it in context with other elements in the mix, again first untreated and then treated with Knorr.

 ~Bassline - Unprocessed